maxlanceund/equal-system/papers/information_projection_framework-en.md

 ## XV.
 Falsification Conditions

-1. If economists find that there exists a macroscopic description M′ such that D_f ≈ 0 and can be used to precisely infer microscopic states, then the "structural boundary" conclusion of this paper does not hold in economics.
+1. If economists find that there exists a macroscopic description M′ such that D_f ≈ 0 and can be used to precisely infer microscopic states, then the "structural boundary" conclusion of the information projection framework does not hold in economics.
-2. If physicists find a projection in quantum gravity such that D_f = 0, then the framework of this paper does not apply in physics.
+2. If physicists find a projection in quantum gravity such that D_f = 0, then the information projection framework does not apply in physics.
-3. If it is mathematically proven that, although g ∘ f is non-injective, there exists an inverse-inference operator whose error lower bound is 0, then the theorem of this paper is refuted.
+3. If it is mathematically proven that, although g ∘ f is non-injective, there exists an inverse-inference operator whose error lower bound is 0, then the theorem of the information projection framework is refuted.
 4. If numerical simulations show that the scaling law D_f → α does not hold, then the conclusion of Section 6.4 is falsified.
 5. If it is proven that the discrete case can be written in the form Δ ~ σ^α, then the conclusion of Section 6.5 is falsified.
 6. If, in the Ising model, the minimum of D_f is not near the critical point, then the conclusion of Section VII is falsified.